akzotic18/pdf-to-img/README.md

 ## ⚠️ Notes

 - Make sure the `images/` directory is writable.
-- The script uses a high resolution (600 DPI) by default; you can adjust this in the options inside the script.
+- The script uses a high resolution (600 DPI) by default; you can adjust this during execution.